 - Software monitoring via Logic Pro X when using a guitar signal connected to a Rupert Neve DI, and that in turn connected to the device’s microphone input.
 Dry DI signal recorded to one Logic Pro X track, routed out to Helix Floor via USB, and then re-amped signal recorded into another Logic Pro X track (our default approach for recording guitars as seen here).
 Project also running drums, bass and other guitar samples totalling around 8 tracks.

 These tests were performed on an iMac 21.5 inch, 2017, 3.6GHz Intel Core i7 with 16 GB of RAM and a fusion 1TB hard drive.
+The sample rate was set to 48kHz.
 In none of these cases we could notice any latency that would hinder the recording and tracking session.

 The settings and nominal latency for the Universal Audio Apollo Twin mkII can be seen below: